paolodenti/telegram-logback/README.md

 * `connectionRequestTimeout`: connection request timeout to Telegram servers, in seconds.
 Default value is 5.
 * `socketTimeout`: socketTimeout to Telegram servers, in seconds.
 Default value is 5.

-Therefore the complete default logback configuration is the following one
+Therefore a complete example of logback configuration with all the optional properties is the following one

 ```
 <?xml version="1.0" encoding="UTF-8"?>